Marine pump: Type

-The marine centrifugal pump is used to transport fluids by the conversion of rotational kinetic energy to the hydrodynamic energy of the fluid flow.
+used to transport fluids by the conversion of rotational kinetic energy to the hydrodynamic energy of the fluid flow.
 The rotational energy typically comes from an engine or electric motor.
 The fluid enters the pump impeller along or near to the rotating axis and is accelerated by the impeller, flowing radially outward into a diffuser or volute chamber (casing), from where it exits.